asrvn/dlx/README.md

 A compact, dependency-free 9x9 Sudoku solver that reduces Sudoku to an *exact cover* problem and solves it with Donald Knuth’s **Algorithm X** implemented via **Dancing Links (DLX)**.
 Course rules restricted third-party and array libraries.

-> Built November 2023 the Artificial Intelligence course at TJHSST.
+> Created in November 2023 for the Artificial Intelligence course at TJHSST.
 Kept as a reference implementation.
 I later replaced it with an optimized backtracking solver for performance reasons.

 ---
 ## Requirements